 A person using a CROS hearing aid will not miss any sound signal or speech if anyone is speaking from the deaf side.
 The only difference is that the person will hear from only one ear, that is the good ear.
 Hence, determining the source of sound is difficult.

 Bone Anchored Hearing Aid or BAHA For Single Sided Deafness

 If the single sided deafness is due to conductive hearing loss, a BAHA is a good option.
 The BAHA or the bone anchored hearing aid, as the name implies is surgically implanted in the mastoid, the hard bone behind our ear.
 The Implant picks up the sound, processes it, and transfers it to the inner ear through the skull.
 Effectively it helps the sound signals to bypasses the outer and the middle ear.

 A Cochlear Implant is a small sophisticated electro-medical hearing device that is surgically implanted.
 It helps people with severe to profound sensorineural hearing loss to hear.
 The hair cells in the cochlea are damaged or dead in people suffering from sensorineural hearing loss.

-The electrodes of the cochlear implant provide electrical stimulation or electrical pulses to the cochlea of the inner ear.
-These pulses reach our brain through the auditory nerve.
+The electrodes of the cochlear implant provide electrical sound signals to the cochlea of the inner ear.
+These sound signals reach our brain through the auditory nerve.
 The cochlear implant bye-passes the outer ear and the middle ear to directly reach the cochlea in the inner ear.
 Know how cochlear implants work.

 Many people with hearing loss in one ear or unilateral hearing loss can hear by using one of the above hearing devices.
 In case, you suspect hearing loss, consult an ENT doctor or an audiologist immediately.
 They will guide you and recommend the right solution for your hearing loss.